-- In cooperation with the Municipal Emergency Management Coordinator, develops and maintains procedures for the Police Services function; - > Assists in the development, review and maintenance of the City of Novi EOP; - > Responds to the City of Novi EOC, as directed; - Coordinates security and law enforcement services; with appropriate personnel at the Oakland County Emergency Operations Center; - > Establishes security and protection of critical facilities; - > Provides traffic and access control in and around affected areas; - > Assists with emergency alerting and notification of threatened population; - Assists with the evacuation of affected citizens, especially those who are institutionalized, immobilized or injured; - Assists in the installation of emergency signs and other traffic movement devices; - > Assists in search and rescue operations; and - Advises elected officials and the Emergency Management Coordinator about Police Services operations. - Attends training and workshops to maintain proficiency and currency in emergency management and emergency response, planning, and procedures.
+- In cooperation with the Municipal Emergency Management Coordinator, develops and maintains procedures for the Police Services function; - Coordinates security and law enforcement services; with appropriate personnel at the Oakland County Emergency Operations Center; - > Establishes security and protection of critical facilities; - > Provides traffic and access control in and around affected areas; - > Assists with emergency alerting and notification of threatened population; - Assists with the evacuation of affected citizens, especially those who are institutionalized, immobilized or injured; - > Assists in the installation of emergency signs and other traffic movement devices; - > Assists in search and rescue operations; and - > Advises elected officials and the Emergency Management Coordinator about Police Services operations. - Attends training and workshops to maintain proficiency and currency in emergency management and emergency response, planning, and procedures.